Tree Change, Sea Change Checklist for Success

 And when it happened.
 It happened very quickly.

 Within in a three months window we had purchased a small financial planning business, renovated the office, changed business dealerships and much, much more.

 Within the following six months we'd rented our home in Sydney, purchased a property of our own in Cairns and began to establish new friends and social networks.
 And again much, much more.

-Today, we're approaching our fifth year here in Cairns and only now are we starting to feel we have arrived and can begin living the dream.
+Today, we're approaching our seventh year here in Cairns and only now (thanks to the last 2 years of lockdowns accross Australia and internationally) are we starting to feel we have arrived and can begin living the dream.

 It takes a mix of great clients, community support, healthy lifestyle, regular travel and affordable living all contributing together to support the ideal life we aspired to achieve all those years ago.